Here is the June 2020 monthly update on Society activities:

 Links that will allow you to connect with will be posted.
 Do come and join us in this virtual walk through the history of our Town!
 If there is sufficient interest, an actual walk will be organised in the future.

 The front room of the Museum has had a make-over in preparation for the opening of the temporary exhibit ‘Predators of Vancouver Island’: thanks to Cheryl Bancroft and Robin Millan for their artistic efforts – worth a visit in itself to see!
-The featured Bears, Cougars, Wolves and Wolverines are an important part of our natural heritage.
+The featured Bears, Cougars, and Wolves are an important part of our natural heritage.
 In addition to impressive exhibits and photos, the biology and ecology of these animals will be presented along with their importance to us humans both historically and now, and what you should do if you meet one – which is perfectly possible in the environs of Ladysmith.
-The opening is currently planned for sometime in July – keep an eye out for more news on when and how to view this exciting exhibit.
+The opening is currently planned for sometime – keep an eye out for more news on when and how to view this exciting exhibit.

 The Ladysmith Timeline which used to occupy the walls of the front room has been digitized and is being updated, expanded and prepared for exhibit via interactive screen.